 By James “Bud” O’Malley, Lieutenant Retired

 July 23, 1968 was the bloodiest day in the history of the Cleveland Police Department: at about 8:20 that evening, the infamous Glenville Riots began.
 Earlier that afternoon, five members of the Task Force unit reported for duty and were dispatched with orders to place a dwelling at 12312 Auburndale Avenue under surveillance.
-The residence of a local Black Nationalist leader, it was believed to house a cache of weapons, and as far as police officials knew, were to be moved that night to another Midwest city where a riot was believed planned for several days in the future.
+The residence of a local Black Nationalist leader, it was believed to house a cache of weapons, and as far as police officials knew, that were to be moved that night to another Midwest city where a riot was believed planned for several days in the future.

 (It’s probable that City Hall knew there were weapons in the Auburndale apartment because, early that evening, a city councilman was sent there to try and soothe the problems.
 He and his party left the house 5 to 10 minutes before the shooting started but later claimed they didn’t see any guns.
 As they left, they never acknowledged the police detail.)